 Board of Parole and Post-Prison Supervision > Web site

-The Board of Parole and Post-Prison Supervision works in partnership with the Department of Corrections and local supervisory authorities to protect the public and reduce the risk of repeat criminal behavior.
-The board imposes prison terms and makes release decisions on offenders whose criminal conduct occurred prior to November 1, 1989.
+The State Board of Parole and Post-Prison Supervision works in partnership with the Department of Corrections and local supervisory authorities to protect the public and reduce the risk of repeat criminal behavior.
+The board imposes prison terms and makes release decisions for offenders whose criminal conduct occurred prior to November 1, 1989.
 The board sets conditions of supervision for all offenders being released from prison, imposes sanctions for violations of supervision and determines whether discharge from parole supervision is compatible with public safety.
 Discharge from supervision for offenders sentenced under sentencing guidelines occurs automatically upon expiration of the statutory period of post-prison supervision.
 The board’s decisions are based on applicable laws, victims’ interests, public safety and the recognized principles of offender behavioral change.

 Mailing Address: 2575 Center St. NE, Suite 100, Salem 97301-4621

 Contact: Brenda Carney, Executive Director; Kristin Winges-Yanez, Board Chair

 Legal and Legislative Information

 Agency History (PDF) - a detailed history of the agency